akarray/Getting-and-Cleaning-Data-Project/CodeBook.md

 ## Transformation details

-The raw daa sets are processed with run_analisys.R script to create a tidy data set.
+The raw data sets are processed with run_analisys.R script to create a tidy data set.

 There are 5 parts: